-To effectively contain costs, we must understand the factors that are driving costs.
+To effectively contain costs, we must understand the factors that drive costs.
 Table 1 provides a break out of costs by project type, location and cost component.

 - New construction with tax credits in the Twin Cities metro area is the most expensive type of project, while rehabilitation without tax credits in Greater Minnesota is the least expensive. - Not surprisingly, construction accounts for the clear majority of costs in new construction projects, while construction and acquisition costs are both key cost drivers of rehabilitation projects.
-Addressing these costs will have the largest impact in reducing or containing TDCs. - While soft costs account for a smaller share of TDC (14 percent to 24 percent), they should be a key focus of cost containment strategies.
-Reducing construction costs can affect the quality, durability, and energy efficiency of the housing; and reducing acquisition costs can affect location efficiency and access to opportunity.
-While soft costs are a necessary component of a housing development, eliminating inefficiencies in these costs will not affect the quality of the housing. - Low-Income Housing Tax Credits (LIHTC) appear to add four to nine percentage points to the share of TDC attributable to soft costs, which is not surprising given the added complexity and cost of putting together and financing a tax credit deal.
-For developments without tax credits, soft costs account for 14 percent to 17 percent of TDC.
+Addressing these costs will have the largest impact in reducing or containing TDCs. - While soft costs account for a smaller share of TDC (13 percent to 24 percent), they should be a key focus of cost containment strategies.
+Reducing construction costs can affect the quality, durability, and energy efficiency of the housing; and reducing acquisition costs can affect location efficiency.
+While soft costs are a necessary component of a housing development, eliminating inefficiencies in these costs will not affect the quality of the housing. - Low-Income Housing Tax Credits (LIHTC) appear to add five to eleven percentage points to the share of TDC attributable to soft costs, which is not surprising given the added complexity and cost of putting together and financing a tax credit deal.
+For developments without tax credits, soft costs account for 13 percent to 16 percent of TDC.
 That percentage jumps to 21 percent to 24 percent for developments with tax credits.

-Table 1: Share of TDC by Project Type, Location and Cost Component Developments Completed between 2003 and 2017 (Adjusted for Construction Inflation, 2018 Dollars)
+Table 1: Share of TDC by Project Type, Location and Cost Component

+Developments Completed between 2003 and 2018 (Adjusted for Construction Inflation, 2019 Dollars)